Local referendum: Direct democracy and its forms

 What is excluded from a local referendum?

 A local referendum cannot cover issues that are specifically defined by law.
-These issues include, for example, local taxes and budget, the election and removal of a mayor or mayoral candidate, issues in conflict with the law, issues decided in special proceedings, the conclusion of public contracts to exercise delegated powers, or the approval, amendment or repeal of a general binding ordinance of the municipality.
+These issues include, for example, local taxes and budget, the election and removal of a mayor or mayoral candidate, issues in conflict with the law, issues decided in special procedures, the conclusion of public contracts for the exercise of delegated powers, or the approval, amendment or repeal of a general binding ordinance of the municipality.
 A local referendum also cannot be held within 24 months of a previous valid decision on the same matter.

 Are you solving a similar problem?